 Keyhole falls short by not offering access to messages within social media inboxes.
 Despite this limitation, though, its prowess in tracing social mentions remains fundamental for brands eager to maintain a connection with their audience and monitor their online presence.

 By staying tuned into these conversations, brands can engage constructively with community members and swiftly address any issues.
+Although Keyhole excels in tracking social mentions and competitor activity, integrating tools like email ticketing software can further enhance communication and customer support efforts.

 6. Tweetdeck